UniMotion: A Unified Framework for Motion-Text-Vision Understanding and Generation: Conclusion

 \section{Conclusion}

-We presented \textbf{UniMotion}, to our knowledge the first continuous Motion-Text-RGB unified framework in the motion-LLM setting for human-centric multimodal reasoning and unified understanding and generation within a single architecture.
+We presented UniMotion, to our knowledge the first continuous Motion-Text-RGB unified framework in the motion-LLM setting for human-centric multimodal reasoning and unified understanding and generation within a single architecture.
 By treating motion as a continuous modality on equal footing with RGB, UniMotion constructs symmetric continuous pathways through CMA-VAE and a dual-path embedder, avoiding the quantization artifacts of discrete tokenization.
-Dual-Posterior KL Alignment (DPA) and Latent Reconstruction Alignment (LRA) jointly establish a well-aligned tri-modal latent space, yielding strong results across diverse tasks with clear advantages on cross-modal compositional tasks.
-Limitations are discussed in the supplementary material.
+Dual-Posterior KL Alignment and Latent Reconstruction Alignment jointly establish a well-aligned tri-modal latent space, yielding strong results across diverse tasks with clear advantages on cross-modal compositional tasks.
+As current tri-modal benchmarks are predominantly single-person, our evaluation focuses on single-person motion; the per-span hybrid attention is compatible with multi-person interaction, which we leave as future work.

 {\Alph{section}}

 In this supplementary material, we provide comprehensive additional results, detailed architectural specifications, and in-depth analyses to further validate the effectiveness and reproducibility of our proposed framework, \textbf{UniMotion}.
 The content is organized as follows: